Documentary Wedding Photographer

 - Spending more time with the photographer than your family and friends.

-And if, like me, what you really want from your wedding day is:
+Is what you really want from your wedding day:

 - To enjoy the company of your family and friends.